 3. Install a foundation drainage system

 A good foundation drainage system will help avoid a good number of foundation problems.
-French drains or surface drains work best.
+French drains in combination with surface drains work best.

 4. Install soaker hoses around your home’s foundation